Skip to main content

 The protection does not end when you sell.
 If you sell your homestead property, the exemption automatically attaches to identifiable cash proceeds from the sale.
 That protection continues for 18 months or until you establish a new homestead, whichever comes first.
 However, proceeds from refinancing are not covered.

 Starting January 1, 2024, the exemption amount adjusts annually based on the Consumer Price Index.
 This inflation adjustment helps the exemption keep pace with rising home values.
-In bankruptcy, the exemption is determined as of the filing date, and if the equity is within the protected amount at that time, any subsequent increase in value during the case remains fully exempt.
+In bankruptcy, the exemption is determined as of the filing date.
+If the equity is within the protected amount at that time, any later increase in value during the case remains fully exempt.

 33-1101.
 Homestead exemptions; persons entitled to hold homesteads; annual adjustment A. Any person who is at least eighteen years of age, married or single, and who resides within this state may hold as a homestead exempt from attachment, execution and forced sale, not exceeding $400,000 in value, any one of the following: 1.
 The person's interest in real property in one compact body on which exists a dwelling house in which the person resides.
 2. The person's interest in one condominium or cooperative in which the person resides.
 3. A mobile home, park model trailer, motor home, travel trailer, fifth wheel trailer, houseboat, manufactured home or other form of shelter in which the person resides plus the land on which that shelter is located.
 B. Only one homestead exemption may be held by a married couple or a single person under this section.
 The value as specified in this section refers to the equity of a single person or married couple.
 If a married couple lived together in a dwelling house, a condominium or cooperative or a form of shelter prescribed by subsection A, paragraph 3 of this section plus the land on which it is located and are then divorced, the total exemption that is allowed for that residence to either or both persons shall not exceed $400,000 in value.
 C. The homestead exemption, not exceeding the value provided for in subsection A of this section, as adjusted by subsection D of this section, automatically attaches to the person's interest in identifiable cash proceeds from the voluntary or involuntary sale of the property.
 The homestead exemption in identifiable cash proceeds continues for eighteen months after the date of the sale of the property or until the person establishes a new homestead with the proceeds, whichever period is shorter.
 The homestead exemption does not attach to the person's interest in identifiable cash proceeds from refinancing the homestead property.
 Only one homestead exemption at a time may be held by a person under this section.
 D. The homestead exemption provided by this section shall be adjusted annually beginning on January 1, 2024 and thereafter on January 1 of each successive year by the increase in the cost of living.
 The increase in the cost of living shall be measured by the percentage increase as of August of the immediately preceding year over the level as of August of the previous year of the consumer price index (all urban consumers, United States city average for all items) or its successor index as published by the United States department of labor, bureau of labor statistics, or its successor agency, with the amount of the exemption rounded up to the nearest $100.
 E. For the purposes of determining the amount of equity in a homestead property that is sold or for determining whether the property owner is receiving cash back from refinancing the homestead property, the parties may rely on the valuation of the property in the final closing document disclosure that is used for that transaction.
 F. For any case filed under title 11, United States Code, the amount of the debtor's homestead exemption initially shall be determined as of the date the bankruptcy petition is filed.
 If the value in the homestead is less than or equal to the amount prescribed in subsection A of this section at the time of filing, including any increase prescribed by subsection D of this section, the homestead property is one hundred percent exempt and any increase in the value of the homestead during the pendency of the bankruptcy case is one hundred percent exempt without regard to whether the debtor's interest increases above the amount prescribed by subsection A of this section, including any increase prescribed by subsection D of this section.